Infinite-Nomic/Infinite-Nomic/round6/rules.md

 # 1. On Rules and Rule Changes

 Each *rule* has an ID number, a title, and a body (a string of text).
-If a rule ever lacks a title or has an empty title, a moderator can assign a title to it at any time
+If a rule ever lacks a title or has an empty title, a moderator can assign a title to it at any time.

+No two rules can have the same ID number.
+If there is general consensus that a rule has a specific ID number, that rule's ID number is set to the consensus, regardless of what it previously was.

 # 2. On Proposals and Turn Order
 A proposal is a document designated as such by the rules.